Single-warning445/SMTP-server/README.md

 - Built with ❤️ for the Cybertemp community
 - Powered by Rust 🦀, Tokio, and PostgreSQL
-- Integrated with Supabase for scalable infrastructure
+- Optional Supabase integration for advanced features

 ---